Intro to Law Guide: Overview

 The guide is organized according to the topics listed to the left, in the guide outline.

 In the sections of the guide focusing on print materials, the "location" provides the call number for a work.
 Clicking on the title takes a user to the relevant entry in the catalog.
-Materials held at the Lansing library will be identified with an “L”, those at Auburn Hills will have an “AH”, and those at Grand Rapids will have a “GR”, but remember that students may order materials from other campuses through the library catalog website.
+Materials held at the Lansing library will be identified with an “L,” those at Auburn Hills will have an “AH,” those at Grand Rapids will have a “GR,” those at Ann Arbor will have an “AA,” and those at Tampa Bay will have a “TB,” but remember that students may order materials from other campuses through the library catalog website.
 Where possible, guide sections about statutes link to the appropriate law.